donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/bash/exercise.md

 2. Restrict this output to ONLY numbers less than 10.
 In other words, find a search pattern that is only sensitive to one digit followed by a decimal.
 Then find a way to restrict the output further so that the decimal is excluded.
 If you spend more than 5 minutes on this, look to the [solution](placeholder) and move on to 3!.

     Hint: You only need `grep` for this, not `if`.
 Think about piping multiple grep commands together and of using wildcards...
 The key to this question is getting the right wildcard expression. __Remember that "space" is a character__.
-You'll have to escape the dot character, if you use it, i.e `\`.
-Be careful not to accidentally get only the second digit of a two digit number.
+You'll have to escape the dot character, if you use it, i.e `\.` and not `.` Be careful not to accidentally return only the second digit of a two digit number.

 3. `grep` should be returning one digit numbers or nothing at all.
 This is what we want!
 In step 3, we will capture the output and save it to a variable.
 We will use this variable later for a numerical comparison involving `if`.
 Recall [command substitution](placeholder).
 If you want to save the output of a command as a variable use the syntax: